 Even though your loved one is in a residential care home, and therefore wants more independence and likely needs minimal staff involvement, that doesn’t mean the staff will treat them correctly.
 They could still fall victim to all of the forms of abuse listed above.
 Neglect could be even more common since they are living on their own and a staff member would need to physically come to their location rather than like in a nursing home where everyone is in one smaller area.

-To look at the numbers, it’s reported by the National Center on Elder Abuse that about 1 in 10 elders living in community-based care settings, like residential care homes, experience some kind of abuse in a year.
+To look at the numbers, it’s reported by the National Council on Aging (NCOA) that about 1 in 10 elders living in community-based care settings, like residential care homes, experience some kind of abuse in a year.
 Psychological abuse is the most common form, but all forms can be present.

 This means that if your loved one is in a residential care facility, they could still experience abuse.
 Abuse and neglect are even more likely now in the times of COVID because nursing shortages have diminished the quality of care residents receive.
 They can’t get proper care when there aren’t enough staff members.